 After you’ve transferred the metadata, be sure to deactivate the other SEO plugin that may prevent conflicts.

-Now it’s time to manually adjust categories and tags.
+Now it’s time to adjust categories and tags manually.
 These archives often don’t carry a lot of weight in Google Search, so there’s no need to rush this.

 Because no two plugins are alike, a few minor issues may occur.
-Luckily, all known issues can be resolved easily with little extra work.
+Luckily, all known issues can be resolved quickly with little extra work.

 Coming from Yoast SEO?
 Verify your titles.

 Some SEO plugins add the website name to the custom meta title.
 So, after transferring, look at the SEO Bar for red “T” (Title) sections.

 When the tooltip says that the title contains the blog name multiple times, or that untransformed markup syntax is found, you should update the title manually.

 Social metadata isn’t transferred